outspokenmarket/om_quant_fin/README.md

 # OM Quant Fin

-OM Quant Fin is a modern Python library for quantitative trading analysis.
+The Outspoken Market is training the next quantitative generation.
+OM Quant Fin is a modern Python package for quantitative trading analysis.
 Our mission is to make your quant life easier and more accurate.

 ## Project Structure